villadora/amd-parser/README.md

 mod.id; // module
 mod.node; // define function node
-mod.simpleObject; // true if AMD is a simpleObject/dependency free module mod.normalized; // true if AMD is just a commonjs wrapper module mod.returns; // return statements in a standard module mod.factoryNode; // ast node for factory function
+mod.simpleObject; // true if AMD is a simpleObject/dependency free module mod.object; // if mod.simpleObject is true, object will be the object node mod.normalized; // true if AMD is just a commonjs wrapper module mod.returns; // return statements in a standard module mod.factoryNode; // ast node for factory function